edge-cloud/www.edge-cloud.net/_posts/2023-06-25-move-your-dns-to-route53.md

 * **DNS Zone Management:** The DNS zone management controls the actual entries in the zone ```movetor53.com``` itself.
 It includes creating, changing or deleting records like ```www``` or ```mail```, which can be of different types like ```A```, ```AAAA```, ```CNAME```, ```MX```, or others.
 While in the old days you actually had to setup a set of servers running DNS software like [BIND](https://www.isc.org/bind/), with the availability of DNS services like Route 53, you no longer have to worry about this undifferentiated heavy lifting and can focus on the entries itself.
 In the case of Route 53 you can thereby make use of DNS server distributed across [400+ Edge Locations](https://aws.amazon.com/about-aws/global-infrastructure/).
 * **DNS Registration Services** The DNS registration services offer a few main components: 1) Exclusive use of a specific domain name as long as you meet the legal requirements of that particular top level domain, 2) Ability to update the TLD server for that TLD zone with a pointer to the authoritative DNS servers of the domain name, 3) Ability to upload the DNSSEC public key for the specific domain name, to create the chain of trust.

+## API Usage

+While Route 53 offers an [API](https://docs.aws.amazon.com/Route53/latest/APIReference/) for both the zone management and the registration services, Google Domains does not offer an API.
+Therefore besides showing the web-console based approach for the migration, I can only show you how to use the API with Route 53.
+If you are following this walk-through while using another existing DNS provider, you might be able to use this provider's API to e.g. export the zone file.

 # Initial setup

 Let's have a look at our initial DNS setup in Google Domains before we start making changes (See Figure 2).
 As mentioned above we will be using the domain ```movetor53.com``` for this guide.